brianshourd/CapeAndBureau/readme.md

 Designed for a handful of players and 1 game master (GM), to be played with little or no prep.
-Each character has only one stat, and the game can be played with just a handful of d6s.
+Each character has only one stat, and the game can be played with just a few d6s.

 The [full rules can be found
 here](http://brianshourd.github.io/CapesAndCowls/).